zowe/docs-site/docs/user-guide/systemrequirements.md

     1. To install Node.js on z/OS, follow the procedures at [https://developer.ibm.com/node/sdk/ztp](https://developer.ibm.com/node/sdk/ztp).

      **Notes:**

-    - To install Node.js on z/OS, ensure that you meet all the hardware and software requirements in the procedure, including that Integrated Cryptographic Service Facility (ICSF) is configured and started.
+     - To install Node.js on z/OS, ensure that you meet the following requirements in the procedure.
+Other requirements, including installing Python, Make 4.1, or Perl, are not needed.
+       > z/OS V2R2 with PTF UI46658 or z/OS V2R3, z/OS UNIX System Services enabled, and Integrated Cryptographic Service Facility (ICSF) configured and started.

      - The step of installing the C/C++ compiler is not necessary for running the Zowe Application Framework.

     2. Set the *NODE_HOME* environment variable to the directory where Node.js is installed.
 For example, `NODE_HOME=/proj/mvd/node/installs/node-v6.14.4-os390-s390x`.